-Myth: If the library provides access to a text book in e-book format then students won’t have to buy it.
+Myth: If the library provides access to a text book in digital format then students won’t have to buy it.

 Reality: Download options vary by publisher and platform.
 Some require special software or setup options and some may restrict downloads, but many are available for offline viewing.

 Tip: If you just want to check a few facts, the online (PDF or EPUB) viewing options are usually fastest!